chase-west/VocaSpanish/README.md

 # VocaSpanish - Spanish Vocabulary Practice App
 VocaSpanish is a Python application designed to enhance your Spanish vocabulary through the use of voice recognition and text-to-speech capabilities.
-Whether you're a beginner looking to build a solid foundation or an intermediate learner aiming to refine your language skills, VocaSpanish offers an interactive and engaging platform to reinforce your knowledge of Spanish words.
+I personally built this app because I wanted to be able to multitask while learning my spanish vocabulary for class.

 # How it works
 1. The app reads to you a vocab word based off of a dictonary of vocabulary keys.